 - Other Events

 Players looking to bet on motor racing from around the world will be pleased to know that there are plenty of different betting options available.
 You don’t just need to bet on who wins a particular race.
 You can bet on who wins the driver’s or constructor’s championship, who qualifies on pole position, who sets the fastest lap during the race.
-You can also bet on who finishes on the podium, even who finishes in the top ten.
+In addition, you can also bet on who finishes on the podium, even who finishes in the top ten.
 There are plenty of betting options available.
 Just make sure to sign up at a sportsbook that gives you these options and as well as the best motorsport betting odds.

 There’s an old joke asking when motor racing began.
 The answer is when the second car was built.
 Racing cars and bikes has been around for a very long time and placing wagers on the events has always been popular.
 But, how can you ensure the most success possible?
 Below are a couple of tips on how to get the most out of your bets on motor racing.